Tommy Tune: Career

 Tune staged an elaborate musical entitled Paparazzi for the Holland America Line cruise ship the Oosterdam in 2003.
 He works often with The Manhattan Rhythm Kings, for example touring in a Big Band revue entitled Song and Dance Man and White Tie and Tails (2002).

 Tune performed in his musical revue, Steps in Time: A Broadway Biography in Song and Dance, in Boston in April 2008 and continuing in various venues from Bethesda, Maryland in January 2009 to California in February 2009.

 The Tommy Tune Awards, presented annually by Theatre Under The Stars (TUTS), honor excellence in high school musical theatre in Houston.
 The current home of the Tommy Tune Awards is the Hobby Center for the Performing Arts in Houston, Texas.

 Tune appeared as Argyle Austero in the revived fourth and fifth seasons of Arrested Development on Netflix.
 In 2015, he made a return to the New York stage as a featured performer in City Center's staged concert Encores!.
 He was featured in two numbers in Lady, Be Good!; his first act number was the Gershwin standard "Fascinating Rhythm."

-In the eighteenth episode of the sixth season of The Simpsons, "A Star Is Burns", the citizens of Springfield are invited to make their own movies for a town film festival.
-Mr. Burns’s film, “A Burns for All Seasons”, features Tune’s name in the credits playing the role of Waylon Smithers.
+In the eighteenth episode of the sixth season of The Simpsons, "A Star Is Burns," the citizens of Springfield are invited to make their own movies for a town film festival.
+Mr. Burns's film, "A Burns for All Seasons," features Tune's name in the credits, playing the role of Waylon Smithers.

 Personal life

 Before leaving Texas in the 1960s for a Broadway career in New York, Tune worked with Mary Highsmith (mother of novelist Patricia Highsmith) at the Point Summer Theatre.
-In a letter to her daughter, Highsmith referred to Tune as her "adopted boy" whom she called "Romano".
+In a letter to her daughter, Highsmith referred to Tune as her "adopted boy" whom she called "Romano."
 Tune later praised Highsmith for helping him develop his talents: "She was an opening for me; she opened a little bit of my tight fabric so that I might peer through."
 When not performing, he used to run an art gallery in Tribeca that featured his own work.
 As of 2014, it is no longer open.

 In 1997, Tune's memoir, Footnotes, was published.
 In it, he wrote about what drives him as a performer, choreographer, and director and reminisced about his days with Twiggy in My One and Only; as well as meeting and working with his many idols.
 He further wrote about being openly gay in the world of theater; about losing his partner, choreographer David Steiger Wolfe, to AIDS in 1994, and about the unhappy ending of his relationship with A Chorus Line actor Michel Stuart.
-He also described a woman whom he did not name but who he said was the "love of [his] life", and some media speculated that the description he gave appeared to fit Twiggy.
+He also described a woman whom he did not name but who he said was the "love of [his] life," and some media speculated that the description he gave appeared to fit Twiggy.

-As of September 2021, Tommy Tune was the honorary president of the American Guild of Variety Artists, the labor union for non-actor stage performers.
+In September 2021, Tommy Tune was elected the honorary president of the American Guild of Variety Artists, the labor union for non-actor stage performers.